ianlewis/todos/README.md

 - **XXX**: Danger!
 Similar to "HACK".
 Modifying this code is dangerous.
 It
 - **COMBAK**: Something you should "come back" to.

-### TODO comment formats
+### TODO comment examples

-There are a few ways to format a TODO comment with metadata.
+TODO comments can include some optional metadata.
+Here are some examples:

 - A naked TODO comment.